Comfort Measures for Labour and Birth

 Intracutaneous Sterile Water (ISW) Injection

-- This creates an irritation in another area of the body that competes for the nerve pathways to the brain with the labour pain resulting in less labour pain being perceived.
-It may also act by causing the release of endorphins, the body’s natural painkillers.15
+- It creates an irritation in another area of the body that competes for the nerve pathways to the brain with the labour pain resulting in less labour pain being perceived.
+It may also act by causing the release of endorphins, the body’s natural painkillers.13

-- The effect of sterile water injections lasts about one to two hours, but the injections can be repeated when the effect wears off.15
+- The effect of sterile water injections lasts about one to two hours, but the injections can be repeated when the effect wears off.13

 Transcutaneous Electrical Nerve Stimulation (TENS)

-- By adjusting control knobs on the stimulator the woman can start or stop the electrical impulses.
-She can also vary the rate and strength of the electrical impulses.
+- By adjusting control knobs on the stimulator, you can start or stop the electrical impulses.
+You can also vary the rate and strength of the electrical impulses.

 - The weak electrical current passes through the skin to muscles to stimulate these nerves.
-This creates an irritation in another area of the body that competes for the nerve pathways to the brain with the labour pain resulting in less labour pain being perceived.
-It may also act by causing the release of endorphins, the body’s natural painkillers.15
+This creates an irritation in another area of the body that competes for the nerve pathways to the brain with the labour pain, resulting in less labour pain being perceived.
+It may also act by causing the release of endorphins, the body’s natural painkillers.13

 - Research has shown that there is only limited evidence of pain relief in labour.
-There is also no evidence of harm to mother or her baby.
-10
+There is also no evidence of harm to you or your baby.
+8

 - Units are available for purchase/rent through physiotherapy supply stores and some pharmacies.
-Instruction should be provided.
-The mother will need to bring the TENS unit with her to hospital and be knowledgeable in its use prior to labour.
+Instructions should be provided.
+You will need to bring the TENS unit with you to hospital and be knowledgeable in its use prior to labour.
 TENS units are NOT available at the hospital as staff are not trained to use them.

 Resources